gsm1011/hadoop.admin/manuscript/chapter7.md

 Table [tbl:speculative] is a summary of the properties we used in this recipe with their default values:

-<span>ll</span> **Property** & **Default value**\
+|  **Property**                               | **Default value**
-mapreduce.map.speculative & true\
+| mapreduce.map.speculative                   | true
-mapreduce.reduce.speculative & true\
+| mapreduce.reduce.speculative                | true
-mapreduce.job.speculative.speculativecap & 0.1\
+| mapreduce.job.speculative.speculativecap    | 0.1
-mapreduce.job.speculative.slowtaskthreshold & 1.0\
+| mapreduce.job.speculative.slowtaskthreshold | 1.0
-mapreduce.job.speculative.slownodethreshold & 1.0\
+| mapreduce.job.speculative.slownodethreshold | 1.0

-The three properties mapreduce.job.speculative.speculativecap, *mapreduce.job.speculative.slowtaskthreshold* and
+The three properties mapreduce.job.speculative.speculativecap, `mapreduce.job.speculative.slowtaskthreshold` and
-*mapreduce.job.speculative.slownodethreshold* control when the JobTracker should start a speculative task.
+`mapreduce.job.speculative.slownodethreshold` control when the JobTracker should start a speculative task.
 Specifically, a speculative task for a regular task will be started if the following conditions are
 met:

 - Speculative execution is enabled
 - The completion rate, in percentage, of the regular task is less than `mapreduce.job.speculative.slowtaskthreshold` times the mean completion rate of all other tasks.

 - The completion rate, in percentage, of the regular task is less than `mapreduce.job.speculative.slownodethreshold` times the mean completion rate of all other tasks on the current TaskTracker.

 - The number of launched speculative tasks is smaller than the configured speculative cap.

 ## Setting proper number of map and reduce slots for TaskTracker